PerttuHamalainen/MediaAI/README_DRAFT.md

 - Lectures
 - Software examples
 - Exercises that require you to modify the software examples to test your learning.
 We always try to provide both easy and advanced exercises to cater for different skill levels.
-Model solutions are provided for the easier ones, but some of the advanced exercises are
+Model solutions are provided for the easier ones, but some of the advanced exercises are left to the students to accomplish and can also become the final project.

+This is accompanied with individual and repeating **one-on-one tutoring sessions** that students will be invited to.
+Outside lectures and exercises, students will be able to reach course staff through **Discord**.

 ### Learning Goals